 - Have coworkers close to the employee sign a group card.

-Almost all employee and coworker voluntary contributions to assuage the sorrow of a stricken co-worker are welcome and appreciated - except one.
+Almost all employee and coworker voluntary contributions to assuage the sorrow of a stricken co-worker are welcome and appreciated—except one.
 Please don't go to an employee's home or the hospital without checking with the employee or his or her family first.
-Your visit may not be welcome; your call might be.
+Your visit may not be welcome; your call might be welcome.
+But, ask first.

 These ideas will help you deal with the bereavement and grief that is regularly experienced by your employees and coworkers.
 Most of the sorrows don't occur at work, but they flow over into the workplace and affect co-workers and friends.
 You can assist employees to deal with their bereavement and grief by providing support and sympathy.